-Keep in mind, this variety has high metabolic rates and massive appetites.
+Keep in mind, that this variety has high metabolic rates and massive appetites.
 Hence they need lots of food to eat.
 You should provide big meals at least twice a day.
-They will live happily and healthy when they get enough food.
+They will live happily and healthily when they get enough food.

 Predators of black diamond stingray

 Adult back diamond stingrays are large creatures.
 In the food web, they are at higher levels.
 Moreover, they have compressed disk-like bodies.
 Due to the above factors, predatory stress is minimal.
 When they swim above the bottom, their light color undersides allow them to hide from predators.
 Because sunlight arrives from the upper side of the water.
 The black diamond stingrays also have strong venomous spines on their tails and it is defending them.
 The major predator is humans who harvest them.